-20th Annual Estate, Tax, Legal and Financial Planning Seminar on Thursday, February 8, 2018.
+20th Annual Estate, Tax, Legal and Financial Planning Seminar was held on Thursday, February 8, 2018.

-The 20th Annual Estate, Tax, Legal and Financial Planning Seminar will be held February 8, 2018.
+The 20th Annual Estate, Tax, Legal and Financial Planning Seminar was held on February 8, 2018.

-This seminar will provide high-quality presentations about the most recent developments in the legal and financial sectors from national experts in these areas.
+This seminar provided high-quality presentations about the most recent developments in the legal and financial sectors from national experts in these areas.
 The following is a list of topics and speakers for 2018.

 An Estate Planner’s Perspective of Recent Tax Developments